-- (1) The Scottish Ministers must make a scheme setting out the arrangements that are in place, or are to be put in place by the Scottish Ministers- - (a) to ensure that they comply with the duty under section 6(1), and - (b) to secure better or further effect of the rights of children. - (2) The scheme under subsection (1) is to be known as the Children's Rights Scheme (and is referred to in this Act as "the Scheme"). - (3) The Scheme must, in particular, include arrangements for the Scottish Ministers to-
+- (1) The Scottish Ministers must make a scheme setting out the arrangements that are in place, or are to be put in place by the Scottish Ministers, to ensure that they comply with the duty under section 6(1). - (2) The scheme under subsection (1) is to be known as the Children's Rights Scheme (and is referred to in this Act as "the Scheme"). - (3) The Scheme may, in particular, include arrangements for the Scottish Ministers to- - (a) ensure that children are able to participate in the making of decisions that affect them, - (b) raise awareness of and promote the rights of children, - (c) consider the rights of children in the Scottish Government's budget process, - (d) ensure that their actions contribute to any national outcome for children determined by them under Part 1 of the Community Empowerment (Scotland) Act 2015, - (e) prepare child rights and wellbeing impact assessments (see section 14). - (4) The first Scheme made under this section must- - (a) specify the date by which the first report on its operation is to be published and laid before the Scottish Parliament under section 13, and - (b) include any actions that the Scottish Ministers are to take in respect of the Scheme during the period beginning with the date on which the Scheme is made and ending on the date that the first report on its operation is to be published. - (5) The Scottish Ministers may amend the Scheme or make a new scheme to replace it at any time (and references in this Act to the Scheme include the Scheme as amended or replaced). - (6) Section 12 sets out the procedure that the Scottish Ministers must follow to make, amend or remake the Scheme. - (7) In this Part, "children" means persons under the age of 18.

-- (a) ensure that children are able to participate in the making of decisions that affect them, (aa) ensure that children who have one or more protected characteristics or are in a situation of vulnerability have their rights respected, protected and fulfilled, (b) raise awareness of and promote the rights of children, (ba) promote complaints handling procedures that children can understand and use, (bb) ensure that children have effective access to justice, (c) consider the rights of children in the Scottish Government's budget process, (d) ensure that their actions contribute to any national outcome for children determined by them under Part 1 of the Community Empowerment (Scotland) Act 2015, (e) prepare and publish child rights and wellbeing impact assessments (see section 14).
-(4) The first Scheme made under this section must- (a) specify the date by which the first report on its operation is to be published and laid before the Scottish Parliament under section 13, and (b) include any actions that the Scottish Ministers are to take in respect of the Scheme during the period beginning with the date on which the Scheme is made and ending on the date that the first report on its operation is to be published.
-(5) The Scottish Ministers may amend the Scheme or make a new scheme to replace it at any time (and references in this Act to the Scheme include the Scheme as amended or replaced).
-(6) (7) In this Part- "children" means persons under the age of 18, "protected characteristics" means the characteristics listed in sections 149(7) of the Equality Act 2010.
-12 Procedure for making, amending and remaking the Scheme (1) In this section, a reference to the proposal is a reference to (as the case may be) a proposal to- (a) make the first scheme under section 11(1), (b) amend the Scheme, or (c) make a new scheme to replace the Scheme.
-(2) In preparing the proposal, the Scottish Ministers- (a) must have regard to- (i) any report of the United Nations Committee on the Rights of the Child under paragraph 5 of article 44 of the Convention that the Scottish
+12 Procedure for making, amending and remaking the Scheme

-Ministers consider to be relevant, and
+- (1) In this section, a reference to the proposal is a reference to (as the case may be) a proposal to- - (a) make the first scheme under section 11(1), - (b) amend the Scheme, or - (c) make a new scheme to replace the Scheme. - (2) In preparing the proposal, the Scottish Ministers- - (a) must have regard to-

-- (ii) any other reports, suggestions, general recommendations or other documents issued by the United Nations Committee on the Rights of the Child relating to the implementation of the Convention, the first optional protocol or the second optional protocol by the United Kingdom that the Scottish Ministers consider to be relevant, and - (b) may have regard to any other document or matter that they consider to be relevant. - (3) The Scottish Ministers must publish the proposal and consult- - (a) children, - (b) the Commissioner for Children and Young People in Scotland, - (ba) the Scottish Commission for Human Rights, and - (c) such other persons as the Scottish Ministers consider appropriate. - (4) The Scottish Ministers may make such changes to the proposal as they consider appropriate following the consultation under subsection (3). - (5) The Scottish Ministers may not- - (a) make the Scheme, - (b) make an amendment to the Scheme, or - (c) make a new scheme to replace the Scheme, until the proposal has been laid before the Scottish Parliament.
+- (i) any report of the United Nations Committee on the Rights of the Child under paragraph 5 of article 44 of the Convention that the Scottish Ministers consider to be relevant, and - (ii) any other reports, suggestions, general recommendations or other documents issued by the United Nations Committee on the Rights of the Child relating to the implementation of the Convention, the first optional protocol or the second optional protocol by the United Kingdom that the Scottish Ministers consider to be relevant, and - (b) may have regard to any other document or matter that they consider to be relevant. - (3) The Scottish Ministers must publish the proposal and consult- - (a) children, - (b) the Commissioner for Children and Young People in Scotland, and - (c) such other persons as the Scottish Ministers consider appropriate. - (4) The Scottish Ministers may make such changes to the proposal as they consider appropriate following the consultation under subsection (3). - (5) The Scottish Ministers may not- - (a) make the Scheme, - (b) make an amendment to the Scheme, or - (c) make a new scheme to replace the Scheme, until the proposal has been laid before the Scottish Parliament.